gouravkhator/eester/README.md

 * Third Party Authentication Providers like Google, Twitter, Facebook
 * Error and flash message management
 * Email verification via OTP over email
+* Edit page, user dashboard page (view only), delete user link.
 * Password and confirm password fields to be checked
 * Lit Element to be used to make simple components for EJS
 * CSRF protection
-* User settings edit feature and user dashboard
+* User dashboard
 * User image saving and showcasing
-* Admin panel with MFA setup for admins and [Role based access control (RBAC) using AdminJS](https://docs.adminjs.co/tutorial-rbac.html)
+* Admin panel with MFA setup for admins
 * Writing Tests for the API endpoints